nalgeon/codapi-js/README.md

 -   [Notion](docs/notion.md)
 -   [Dev.to/Medium/Substack/Newsletter](docs/code-links.md) (or other platforms that do not support JavaScript embeds)

+You'll also need a working Codapi server, either cloud-based at [codapi.org](https://codapi.org/) or [self-hosted](https://github.com/nalgeon/codapi).
+Unless you are using a browser-only playground (see below).

 ## Browser-only playgrounds

 Most playgrounds (like Python, PostgreSQL, or Bash) run code on the Codapi server.